-Results.
-Results for Experiment 2 are shown in Figure 5.
-Our results show that both networks demonstrate fast mapping, if the unambiguous novel word-referent pair is presented at the middle or end of the training.
-Additionally, we see that even with a single example, the network correctly selects the novel referent, matching some of the empirical evidence that a single novel word used in a naturalistic context is sufficient for fast mapping (Carey and Bartlett, 1978).
-Higher accuracy scores were observed with providing the Object-Word Network with additional unambiguous examples of the novel word-referent pair.
-These results further strengthen the results from Experiment 1, highlighting that multimodal neural networks can pick up word-referent mappings with minimal experience.
+Results: Results for Experiment 2 are shown in Fig. 5.
+Our results show that both networks demonstrate retention in fast mapping, if the unambiguous novel word-referent pair is presented at the middle or end of the training.
+Additionally, we see that even with a single example, the network correctly selects the novel referent, matching some of the empirical evidence that a single novel word used in a naturalistic context is sufficient for fast mapping (Carey & Bartlett, 1978).
+Higher accuracy scores were observed by providing the object-word network with additional unambiguous examples of the novel word-referent pair.
+These results extend the findings from Experiment 1, highlighting that multimodal neural networks can pick up word-referent mappings with minimal experience.
 One reason this may be accentuated in this particular experiment is that the network is provided with unambiguous information for a single word-referent pair, allowing the contrastive loss to adjust the network in a manner that makes the novel word-referent pair distinct from what was observed in the background training where other words and referents were presented together in an ambiguous fashion.

 A failure was observed for both of these networks if the fast mapping trials were presented at the very beginning of training, and neither network was able to perform above chance during the evaluation phase.
-One explanation for this failure is a form of catastrophic forgetting (French, 1999), where the additional word-referent mappings presented after these initial presentations interfered with the existing knowledge of the fast mapping word-referent pair.
-A second potential explanation is that since all of these unambiguous trials are presented at the beginning of training, the networks cannot apply contrastive learning to learn the novel word-referent pair because it doesn't have other examples to properly contrast against.
-These issues could be alleviated with some kind of additional experience replay mechanism (McClelland et al., 1995), allowing the network to sample previously observed trials as matching examples (rather than the current memory mechanism which only samples mismatches).
-Fast mapping was also recently demonstrated in Hill et al. (2020b), but in a more complex simulated 3D environment where the agent was presented with the novel label only when fixating on a particular novel object.
-In contrast to our set-up, the additional complexity of their environment required a more specialized multimodal architecture with multiple kinds of loss functions, and required extensive training via reinforcement learning before it could consistently display evidence of fast mapping.
+One explanation for this failure is a form of catastrophic forgetting (French, 1999), where the additional word-referent mappings presented after these initial presentations interfered with the existing knowledge of the novel word-referent pair.
+A second potential explanation is that since all of these unambiguous trials are presented at the beginning of training, the networks cannot apply contrastive learning to learn the novel word-referent pair because it does not have other examples to properly contrast against.
+Regardless, this issue could be alleviated with some kind of additional experience replay mechanism (McClelland, McNaughton, & O'Reilly, 1995), allowing the network to also sample pre-viously observed trials as matching examples (rather than the current memory mechanism which only samples mismatches).

+This ability to retain words from fast mapping was also recently demonstrated in Hill et al. (2020) in a more complex simulated three-dimensional environment where the agent was first presented with a novel label (when fixating on a particular novel object), and in a room with multiple other novel objects, and then afterwards asked to pick up the indicated novel object.
+In contrast to our setup, the additional complexity of their environment required a more specialized multimodal architecture with multiple kinds of loss functions, as well as extensive training via reinforcement learning before it could consistently demonstrate evidence of retention from fast mapping.

-3.3 Experiment 3: Mutual Exclusivity
+3.3.
+Experiment 3: Mutual exclusivity